myhackera/Fitness-App/README.md

 7) Start the server
 8) Test the API endpoints using a tool like Postman.

-<h3>API Testing images are provided in API Folder
+<h3>API Testing images are provided in API Images Folder